scandum/fluxsort/README.md

 Intro
 -----
-This document describes a hybrid mergesort / quicksort named fluxsort.
+This document describes a stable quicksort / mergesort hybrid named fluxsort.
 The sort is stable, adaptive, branchless, and has exceptional performance.
 A [visualisation](https://github.com/scandum/fluxsort#visualization) and [benchmarks](https://github.com/scandum/fluxsort#benchmarks) are available at the bottom.

 Analyzer
 --------
-Fluxsort starts out with an analyzer that detects fully sorted arrays and sorts reverse order arrays using n comparisons.
+Fluxsort starts out with an analyzer that detects fully sorted arrays, and sorts reverse order arrays, using n comparisons.
 It also splits the array in 4 segments and obtains a measure of presortedness for each segment, switching to [quadsort](https://github.com/scandum/quadsort) if the segment is more than 50% ordered.

 While arguably not as adaptive as the bottom-up analyzer used by quadsort, a top-down analyzer works well because quicksort significantly benefits from sorting longer ranges.
 This approach results in more robust overall adaptivity as fluxsort cannot be tricked into performing less efficient partitions by small sorted runs.
 In addition, the analyzer will execute what could be considered a true top-down merge on the 4 segments.